Hi, I'm Daniel Bodea,

 Revisions

-Once the concepts are presented, you share your feedback, and I begin making revisions.
-During this stage, we’ll also refine the fonts and colors.
+Once the concepts are presented, you share your feedback and we refine the chosen direction.
+During this stage, we polish the details, adjusting typography, colors, and composition until everything feels right.

 After I present the concepts, you’ll share your feedback and choose the direction that feels right for you.
 Based on your feedback, I’ll make the necessary adjustments and variations and send the updates within 2 to 3 working days.